 - The Gallery is 3,000 square feet.
 Linear wall space can range from 82 - 250 running feet.
 Ceiling height is 11' 4".
 Floor plan

 - Artists will receive a daily stipend, solo exhibition fee, and possible reimbursement for shipping and travel.

 - Lodging is provided in a Penn College owned bed and breakfast-like facility, or, if not available, a local hotel.

 - Artists will work with gallery to plan: workshops for specific groups such as military Veterans, K-12 art educators, or other groups; a public reception and gallery talk; other community-based activities determined by artist’s interests.

 - The residency award is for one artist – partners, spouses, and children are not included.

 - Applications accepted on a rolling basis, and are reviewed in Fall and Spring by the Gallery's Exhibition Committee.

-- The residencies are contingent on pending funding.
-A stipend will be provided for: the solo exhibition, daily residency, travel, and shipping.
+- A stipend will be provided for: the solo exhibition, daily residency, travel, and shipping.
 Contact firstname.lastname@example.org for details.

 Facilities for Residency:

 Pennsylvania College of Technology has a broad range of majors, with unique facilities including welding, industrial design, plastics, as well as a new MakerSpace facility with equipment including: 3D printer, laser cutter/engraver, CNC router, sewing machine & serger, welder, lathe, router, saws, etc. A full list is available from the gallery.
 We are willing to entertain creative ways of using facilities during your residency.